canarytrace/documentation/v2/doc/docs/rum/rumServer.md

 Report-To: reporting-api="https://your-domain.com/rum/reporting-api"
 ```

+These endpoints `https://your-domain.com/rum/report-uri` and `https://your-domain.com/rum/reporting-api` are exposed by the RUM Server on your domain.

 ## Docker image
 The RUM Server is distributed via a Docker image, so you can deploy the RUM Server on various platforms such as localhost, cloud environments, Kubernetes, etc.
 - This approach enables run the RUM Server as a plug-and-play solution in just a few minutes.